justinmahar/react-html-props/README.md

 This package includes convenient [TypeScript](https://www.typescriptlang.org/) type definitions for all `React.HTMLAttributes`, for all HTML element types.

-For example, this allows you to specify `DivProps` instead of `React.HTMLAttributes<HTMLDivElement>`.
+For example, this allows you to specify `DivProps` instead of `React.DetailedHTMLProps<React.HTMLAttributes<HTMLDivElement>, HTMLDivElement>`.
 Because nobody wants to type all of that. 😁

 Using these types makes it easy to support all standard HTML props for your components.